Tripp-Org/default-branch-protector/README.md

 ## Run Smee

-1. get the smee url from @lydiatripp
+1. Get the smee url from @lydiatripp
-2. run `smee -u URL --path /event_handler` on the command line.
+2. Run `smee -u URL --path /event_handler` on the command line.

 ## Create a New Repo